adiframemedia/maptur/README.md

 ### Live Viewport Monitoring
 Exlusive for Pro users with the Maptur Mobile App.
 You can enable a live viewport monitoring mode which allows users to select a specific camera within a blender scene and then streams a live feed of the given view.
 You can make use of any shading type you want since this is an extent of blender's viewport but Ray Tracing in Cycles perofrmance will be highly hardware dependent.
 GPUs with Ray Tracing cores are recommended for this kind of use in real time.

+### Bluetooth Streaming

+### WiFi Streaming

+### Multi Camera Control

+### Adjustable FPS and Update Rates Control

+### Mobile App Camera Recording + IMU Data Logging
+If you want to record a video on your phone and have attached IMU Data that can be used by maptur you can use the camera recording functinality within our mobile app which will sync the data with timcode to your IMU Log which can easily be worked with in blender using the maptur control panel.

 ---